Portiloop/portiloop-software/README.md

 You have just got your hands on the hardware for the Portiloop V3 (A Google Coral Dev Board Mini and a Portiloop board).
 Here are the steps you need to follow to get started using the EEG capture, the Spindle detection software, and the TPU processing.

 ### Flashing the Google Coral
-Find the instructions to update your Coral Dev Board Mini to the last OS version [here](https://coral.ai/docs/dev-board-mini/reflash/).
+Find the instructions to update your Coral Dev Board Mini to the latest OS version [here](https://coral.ai/docs/dev-board-mini/reflash/).

 _(We recommend the force-fastboot method, as it works without `mdt`)_

 :warning: : The portiloop software will not work if you ignore this step.
-The software is developped for version 5.0 Eagle (Dec 2020), downloadable [here](https://dl.google.com/coral/mendel/excelsior/excelsior-eagle-20201210233645.zip)
+The software is developed for version 5.0 Eagle (Dec 2020), downloadable [here](https://dl.google.com/coral/mendel/excelsior/excelsior-eagle-20201210233645.zip)

 ### Accessing the Google Coral

 These first steps will help you set up an SSH connection to the device.

-- Power up the board through the USB power port.
+- Power up the board through the USB-C power port.
 - Connect another USB cable to the OTG-port on the board and to your _Linux_ host machine.
 Then connect to the board through serial (or via `mdt`) by executing `screen /dev/ttyACM0` (or `mdt shell`)

 _If you see a message telling you that screen is busy, you can use `sudo lsof /dev/ttyACM0` and then retry the screen step._

-- Login to the board using default username and password: mendel
+- Login to the board using the default username and password: mendel
-- Once you are logged in, you can now connect to you desired wifi network using `nmtui`.
+- Once you are logged in, you can now connect to your desired wifi network using `nmtui`.
 - Enable SSH access with password by executing the following command:

 `sudo sed -i 's/PasswordAuthentication no/PasswordAuthentication yes/g' /etc/ssh/sshd_config`

-_(if you get an error nessage, you can instead execute `sudo nano /etc/ssh/sshd_config`, find the `PasswordAuthentication no` line, replace 'no' by 'yes', and save by pressing `CTRL + o`, then `ENTER`, then `CTRL + x`)_
+_(if you get an error message, you can instead execute `sudo nano /etc/ssh/sshd_config`, find the `PasswordAuthentication no` line, replace 'no' by 'yes', and save by pressing `CTRL + o`, then `ENTER`, then `CTRL + x`)_

 - Note your randomly-generated hostname (displayed as `mendel@your-hostname`) or define a custom hostname (`sudo hostnamectl set-hostname your-hostname`)
 - Shutdown the device (`sudo shutdown now` or press the `Power` button for 3 seconds) and pull out the OTG-port cable before the Coral board reboots (which otherwise happens automatically after a few seconds as long as this cable is plugged in).

-Next time you turn the Coral board on, you should be able to ssh into it using the hostname (or the ip address of the device):
+Next time you turn the Coral board on, you should be able to ssh into it using the hostname (or the IP address of the device):
 - `ssh mendel@your-hostname.local`

 If some issues arise, make sure your PC is connected to the same network as the Coral Dev Board Mini.